ahmadalwani168-sudo/ecommerce-conversion-growth-analysis/README.md

-# E-commerce Conversion Analysis (GA4 + BigQuery)
+# E-commerce Funnel Analysis using GA4 and BigQuery

-## 📊 Overview
+## Project Overview

-This project analyzes user behavior in an e-commerce funnel using Google Analytics 4 (GA4) data in BigQuery.
-The goal is to understand how users move through the purchase process and identify where drop-offs occur.
+This project analyzes user behavior in an e-commerce purchase funnel using Google Analytics 4 (GA4) data in BigQuery.
+The goal is to identify where users drop off before completing a purchase and how conversion performance varies across traffic sources and devices.

-## 🎯 Business Problem
+## Business Problem

-The company receives strong traffic but experiences significant drop-offs in the purchase funnel, reducing overall conversion performance
+The business receives a high number of product views, but many users do not continue toward purchase.
+This creates a need to understand where friction occurs in the funnel and which channels bring users with stronger purchase intent.

-This project aims to identify:
+This project aims to answer three key questions:

-* Where users drop off in the funnel
+- Where do users drop off in the purchase funnel?
-* Which traffic sources perform best
+- Which traffic sources generate the strongest conversion performance?
-* How conversion rates vary across channels
+- Do conversion rates vary across devices?

 ## 📁 Data